Adil-Iqbal/Personal-Projects/Genetic Algorithm/README.md

 # Evolution of Code

+**Summary:** This program uses a genetic algorithm which attempts to reproduce a target phrase starting from a population of strings that have a random series characters.

+**Acknowledgement** - This is an attempt at the implementation of evolutionary principles described in Chapter 9 of the "The Nature of Code" by Daniel Shiffman.
+You can find his book at [*natureofcode.com*](http://natureofcode.com/).

 ### To see the program, [**right-click here and open a new tab.**](https://jsfiddle.net/qrx5kno1/)

-**Summary:** This program uses a genetic algorithm to attempt reproducing a target phrase starting from a population of strings that have an entirely random series characters.

 **Instructions:**
 * You can click the "Breed Next Generation" button to proceed one generation at a time (Recommended).